*Quests are a Premium feature

 Google Classroom Assignments are assignments from Google Classroom that are turned into tasks.
 (Learn more here.)

 The Quest End marks the end of the quest, where you can write a conclusion to your narrative arc.

-To create a task, you must first add a story and task description, then choose whether to include an assignment, discussion, and reward.
+To create a task, you must first add a story and task description, choose whether to include an assignment and discussion, and then select the progress settings.
 You can go through all these options by clicking "Next" in the bottom right or by clicking section titles at the top.